amd/ZenDNN/benchdnn/README.md

     - T2: Operator Creation
     - T3: Operator Execution
     - T4: Other Operations
-  - If `cold_cache` is true, the CPU cache is flushed before each operation to simulate cold-start performance.
+  - If `--cache_mode=cold` is set, the CPU cache is flushed before each timed operation where supported.

 **2. End-to-End Timings**
   - All operations are timed together using a single timer:
     - T: Measures the total time for Context Creation + Operator Creation + Operator Execution + Other Operations.
-  - Cache flushing also occurs here if `cold_cache` is enabled.
+  - Cache flushing also occurs here if `--cache_mode=cold` is set.